Kong Stuffing Ideas

-KONGS are still one of the best dog treat toys around.
-They’re one of the few toys you can leave with your dog unsupervised.
-They’re great for dogs with separation anxiety.
+KONGS are still one of the best dog toys around.
+They’re one of the few treat toys you can leave with your dog unsupervised.
+They’re also great for dogs with separation anxiety.
 Doberman anxiety seems to a common problem and these kongs can help with that.
 Also, kongs are durable, which is important since Dobermans have mighty jaws.
 I suggest you get the larger sizes which are tougher.
-Also, they are safe for dogs teeth.
+Also, they are safe for dogs’ teeth.
 Unlike bones, they won’t wear down teeth or cause teeth to chip.
 Kongs are doggie dentist approved.
 Some products marketed for dogs can actually damage their teeth.

-Kongs are also great because they keep your dog mentally challenged.
+These rubber treat dispensers are also great because they keep your dog mentally challenged.
 Especially if you change the kong stuffing regularly.
-Dogs don’t have as many taste buds as humans but they sure do smell much better than us.
+Dogs don’t have as many taste buds as humans but they do smell much better than us.
 They can smell each ingredient individually.
 For this reason, you’ll want to introduce interesting new smells for your dog to enjoy.
 Remember a bored dog can get into trouble.

 You can pick many healthy foods to add to a Kong.
-I encourage you to skip the dog food isles of grocery stores and look for human foods dogs will enjoy.
+I encourage you to skip the dog food isles of grocery stores and instead look for human foods that dogs will enjoy and are safe.
 Keep in mind those human foods that dogs shouldn’t eat.
-Also, avoid giving too many treats high in sugar, salt or fat, especially if your dog needs to lose weight.
+Also, avoid giving too many treats high in sugar, salt, or fat, especially if your dog needs to lose weight.

 DO NOT plug the smaller hole.
 You don’t want to block it as there is a risk of creating a vacuum seal suction around the dog’s tongue.
-This is very dangerous.
+This can be very dangerous.